Our perfect wedding...on a train

 To some, a train might seem like an odd place to tie the knot.
 But Paul admits he was a huge fan of all things transportation – after all, he was a former ship’s captain and pilot.
 “I was standing outside the Pride Center where the Brightline train passes through, thinking about where I could pronounce my love for Jules.
 We were considering a yacht wedding but then I was stopped in my tracks.”

 It wasn’t a straightforward courtship, which made their eventual nuptials all the sweeter.
-The couple had their first date was in Fort Lauderdale on October 30th and spent three hours getting to know each other.
+The couple had their first date in Fort Lauderdale on October 30th and spent three hours getting to know each other.
 Towards the end of the date they held hands and as Paul says “there was this wonderful energy that was impalpable when he held hands.”

-The start of their relationship wasn’t straightforward, as they traveled constantly back and forth between South Florida and Brazil, using up any and all vacation days to spend as much time together as possible.
+The start of their relationship wasn’t straightforward, as they travelled constantly back and forth between South Florida and Brazil, using up any and all vacation days to spend as much time together as possible.
 When Jules had a month off once, they decided to spend the entire month together (half in Brazil, half in Florida) to explore their future.

 After spending a month together, Jules moved to Fort Lauderdale.
 On June 30th Paul proposed during a sunset walk on Fort Lauderdale Beach.